 Mature Animal Companions

 Mature is a significant improvement to your companion's abilities.
 It adds +1 to its important ability modifiers, gains a second damage die, improves its proficiency in Perception and in all saves, and gains or improves proficiency in a few skills.

-At this stage your companions size probably increases, too.
+At this stage your companion's size probably increases, too.
 Most companions become medium at this stage, but horses are a bit more complicated.
 When you select a horse as your animal companion, you get to choose either a medium horse (a pony) or a large horse.
-If you're small, a medium-sized horse/pony because it suits your size better.
+If you're small, choose a medium-sized horse/pony because it suits your size better.
 Raising your companion's size to large isn't beneficial and may actually make your life harder because you can no longer fit your medium-sized companion into small spaces like 5-foot wide corridors.